ReganRyanNZ/songbase/README.md

 - Create new field in books
 - Migrate data from song_books to books
 - Figure out whether client needs to parse books back to references or just change its ways
+- Change client to ignore song_books, and still pass the system tests
+- Change admin to ignore song_books, create system tests
+- Remove song_books from db and code
+- General refactor

 Past notes: